bernie-skipole/skiclub/README.md

 sudo python3 \_\_main\_\_.py -p 80

 and this will run the web server.
-You will be able to connect to it from a browser using the ip address of the pi.
+You will be able to connect to it from a browser.

 **Optionally use the Waitress web server**